The Best Christmas Lights for Any Indoor or Outdoor Display

 - Incandescent Christmas lights only have two advantages over LED holiday lights: They are less expensive, and the bulbs give a warm glow that has a vintage appeal.

 - While LED Christmas lights do cost more at purchase—often twice the price of incandescent string lights—you’ll recoup your expense over the next few holiday seasons.
-LED bulbs use approximately 10 percent the amount of electricity as an equal-size incandescent bulb and last two to three times longer.
+LED bulbs use approximately 10 percent of the amount of electricity as an equal-size incandescent bulb and last two to three times longer.
 They also burn cool, unlike incandescent bulbs which can heat up enough to burn your fingers, and feature plastic shells (not glass) that are less likely to shatter or flake off coloring.

-Choosing the Right Bulb Shape, Size, and Color
+Bulb Shape, Size, and Color

 While the traditional “teardrop” Christmas light is still the most popular, closely followed by round or globe bulbs, you’ll find a wide array of other options.
 Icicles and snowflakes are fairly common, as are rope lights, which enclose the lights in a clear plastic tube.
 Shape and size are a matter of preference, so choose your favorite, or mix and match around your home.